Bart vs. Australia

 "Bart vs. Australia" is the sixteenth episode of the sixth season of the American animated television series The Simpsons.
 It originally aired on Fox in the United States on February 19, 1995.
 In the episode, Bart is indicted for fraud in Australia, and the family travels to the country so Bart can apologize.

 The episode was written by Bill Oakley and Josh Weinstein and directed by Wes Archer.
-It features cultural references to films such as Mad Max 2 and Crocodile Dundee and the 1980 disappearance and death of Azaria Chamberlain.
+It features cultural references to films such as Mad Max 2 and Crocodile Dundee and the 1980 disappearance and death of Azaria Chamberlain and 1994 caning of Michael Fay.
 "Bart vs. Australia" acquired a Nielsen rating of 9.1 and was the fourth-highest-rated show on Fox the week it aired.
 Phil Hartman guest stars as diplomat Evan Conover.

 Plot

 Bart notices that the water in the bathroom sink always drains counter-clockwise.
 Lisa explains that water only drains clockwise in the Southern Hemisphere due to the Coriolis effect.
 (Note: While not noted in the episode, this is factually incorrect.)
 Bart makes phone calls to various places in the Southern Hemisphere to confirm this, such as Buenos Aires, Santiago, Burkina Faso, and a research station in Antarctica.
 When Lisa points out how expensive overseas calls are, Bart instead makes a collect call to Australia, where a boy named Tobias Drundridge answers the phone.
 Bart impersonates an adult bureaucrat and asks Tobias about the drains in his home; Tobias confirms his sink and toilet both drain clockwise.
 Frustrated, Bart asks Tobias to check his neighbors' toilets.
 The call takes six hours to complete, since Tobias lives in the rural locality of Squatter's Crag and Bart leaves home to play with Milhouse and forgets to hang up the phone.
 Homer pays for the calls without question on receiving his phone bill due to believing he may have called the numbers himself while drunk.

 Three weeks later, Tobias's father, Bruno, is billed $900.00 for the phone call.
 Bruno calls Bart and demands payment, but Bart taunts him.
 Bruno tells his neighbor, Gus, of his situation.
 Gus, a federal Member of Parliament, reports the matter to the Prime Minister.
 After Bart ignores several letters from the Prime Minister and the Solicitor-General, the government of Australia indicts him for fraud.
 Lisa eventually discovers the letters and Bart decides to tell Marge and Homer.
 A U.S. State Department official named Evan Conover arrives and explains that Bart has worsened Australia–United States relations, which were already belligerent.
 When Marge refuses to allow the State Department to imprison Bart for five years to placate Australia, Conover settles on having Bart travel to Australia and publicly apologize to the government.